zoe-gonzales/google-books/README.md

 * Express
 * Google Books API
 * Foundation via [foundation-sites](https://www.npmjs.com/package/foundation-sites) and [react-foundation](https://www.npmjs.com/package/react-foundation) npm packages
+* Socket.io

 # How to use

 Users of the app can search for books by keyword(s) with an option to filter their search by author name.

-Once books are rendered to the page, clicking the *Save* button will add them to the Favorites page.
+Once books are rendered to the page, clicking the *Save* button will add them to the Favorites page, notifying the user.

 On the Favorites page, clicking *Remove* for a book will remove it from this page as well as the Mongo database.